 Type 1 Diabetes in Adults: New Diagnosis

 Type 1 diabetes is a disease that affects how your body makes insulin and uses glucose (sugar).
 Normally, when the blood sugar level increases, the pancreas makes more insulin.
 Insulin helps move sugar out of the blood so it can be used for energy.
 Type 1 diabetes develops because the immune system destroys cells in the pancreas that make insulin.
 The pancreas cannot make enough insulin, so the blood sugar level continues to rise.
-A family history of type 1 diabetes may increase your risk for diabetes.
-Diabetes cannot be cured, but it can be managed.
+A family history of type 1 diabetes may increase your risk.
+Type 1 diabetes is treated with insulin.